cmu-sei/Valkyrie_Framework/bh_web/beacon_huntress/src/lib/documentation/beaconalgo.md

 #
 ### <a name="quickclustersearch"></a>__Quick Cluster Search__

-Quick Cluster Search uses the same principals as [Cluster Search](#clustersearch) but some records will be filtered out before the scan if they surpass the user-set variance percentage.
+Quick Cluster Search uses the same principals as [Detailed Cluster Search](#clustersearch) but some records will be filtered out before the scan if they surpass the user-set variance percentage.
 If the variance is above the configured threshold, it is excluded from the scan.
 This feature provides all the benefits of a DBScan without the performance overhead.

 * DBScan by Variance cluster is a good choice for searching either [Fast Beacons](../../../readme.md#a-idfsbeaconsafastslow-beacon) or [Slow Beacons](../../../readme.md#a-idfsbeaconsafastslow-beacon).
   * This provides a perfomance increase over Cluster Search, because some connections will be pre-filtered by the variance setting.